Yorubaname/yorubaname-website/README.md

 The next two sections describe how to start the application in the two outlined ways.

-### Running the Website Application With a MySQL datastore
+### Running the Website Application With a MySQL Datastore

 Feel free to skip this section and go to *Running the Website Application In in-memory mode* below if you do not intend to install/use MySQL.